 Asian Tiger mosquitoes and Yellow Fever mosquitoes have spread throughout Los Angeles county like wildfire.
 Aedes mosquitoes are black with white stripes on their legs and thorax.
 Aedes mosquitoes feed during the day.
 They are commonly mistaken for fleas as they prefer to stay low to the ground and feed below the knee.
 Aedes mosquito larvae can survive in just one-eighth of an inch of water.
 Females lay small clutches of eggs in multiple locations, including dry surfaces of a containers that commonly see water.
 The next time the container sees water, the eggs will hatch - up to five years later.

 Culex mosquitoes are the most commonly thought of mosquito but prefer to feed on birds.
 Where the Asian Tiger and Yellow Fever mosquitoes prefer to take several small bites and fly away, Culex mosquitoes prefer to drink for long periods of time, making them easier to spot and kill.
 Culex mosquitoes also breed differently.
 Culex females lay rafts of 100 eggs in bodies of standing water like ponds, buckets and bird baths.
 If the standing water is removed, the eggs die.

 Pest Innovations is happy to customize a regularly scheduled service for your home based on your needs and budget.
-We offer monthly, bi-weekly and weekly service.
-We also offer bi-monthly and quarterly service.
+We offer weekly, bi-weekly, monthly, bi-monthly and quarterly services.
 If you’re interested in our residential pest control services, call Pest Innovations today!